kunjgit/GameZone/Games/color matcher/ReadMe.md

 Match the Color:

-You'll see a color displayed in a box at the top of the screen.
+1.You'll see a color displayed in a box at the top of the screen.
-Use the color picker input field to select a color that you think matches the displayed color.
+2.Use the color picker input field to select a color that you think matches the displayed color.
-Click the "Match Color" button to submit your choice.
+3.Click the "Match Color" button to submit your choice.

 Check the Result:

-If the color you selected matches the displayed color, you'll see a success message in green.
+1.If the color you selected matches the displayed color, you'll see a success message in green.
-If the color does not match, you'll see a failure message in red, and you can try again.
+2.If the color does not match, you'll see a failure message in red, and you can try again.
-Keep Playing: Click the "Match Color" button to play again with a new color.
+3.Keep Playing: Click the "Match Color" button to play again with a new color.

 Features
 Randomly generated colors for each game session.